What is Overlook Farm?

 What's the history behind the dining at Overlook Farm?

 The Clarksville Station opened the weekend of July 4th, 2006.
 The Station was the first part of Overlook Farm's genesis and played a central role of the entire Farm's operation.
 Unfortunately, on March 4, 2014 the Station was lost in a tragic fire.
 Since then, it has been a rebuilding period, and an opportunity for Overlook Farm to continue to grow.
-Replacing The Station lies The Courtyard at Overlook Farm, an outdoor space to enjoy the farm fresh cuisine.
+Replacing The Station lies The Courtyard at Overlook Farm, an outdoor venue space.

 Where are the inns?

 Overlook Farm is home to two historic inns: Cedarcrest Manor and Rackheath House.
-Cedarcrest Manor, the oldest Bed & Breakfast / inn in Missouri, and is located two blocks away from the Overlook Courtyard and is a simple ten minute walk from Clarksville's Main Street.
-Rackheath House, nestled within a myriad of different gardens where Jane Austen and her characters would feel perfectly at home, is located just a few hundred yards from Cedarcrest Manor.
-Those few hundred yards grant it one of the most superb views of the Mississippi Valley that one will ever get!.
+Cedarcrest Manor, the oldest Bed & Breakfast / inn in Missouri, and is a simple ten minute walk from Clarksville's Main Street.
+Rackheath House, nestled within a myriad of different gardens where Jane Austen and her characters would feel perfectly at home.